Sterbweise/T5Server/README.md

 For additional assistance, consult the [Plutonium forums](https://forum.plutonium.pw/) or join the [Plutonium Discord](https://discord.gg/plutonium) community.

-## Documentation

-For more detailed information on server configuration, configuration options, and advanced features, please refer to our [Wiki](https://github.com/Sterbweise/T5Server/wiki).

 ## Contributing
 I appreciate contributions from the community!
-Here are some ways you can contribute to the T6 Server project:
+Here are some ways you can contribute to the T5 Server project:

 ### Submitting Pull Requests
 1. Fork the repository and create your branch from `main`.